-Returning to the original 4-note chords, the 4-note open voicings of them in (a), next, follow from inverting the enrichment fifos upward into the next octave and identifying the inversions by anchors The shapes are represented by symbols of the form XY in which the backslash emphasizes that the building blocks are separated, one above the other, not overlapped.
-The shapes could be identified by the notation shown on the left in parentheses, but parsing the numeric notation is cumbersome and error prone.
+Returning to the original 4-note chords, the 4-note open voicings of them in (a), next, follow from inverting the enrichment fifos upward into the next octave and identifying the inversions by anchors The shapes are represented by symbols of the form X Y in which the backslash indicates that the building blocks are separated, one above the other, not overlapped.
+The shapes could be identified by the notation in parentheses, but parsing such numeric notation is cumbersome and error prone.